Luka-pp/Milestone-Projet-4/Testing.md

 **HTML**

 All the pages on the website have been put through W3C Markup Validation Service.
-Most of the errors are related to teh django templating logic and as such i do nok know yet how to fix.
+Most of the errors are related to the Django templating logic and as such I do nok know yet how to fix.

 Errors discovered:

 - Element li not allowed as child of element nav in this context.
 (Suppressing further errors from this subtree.)
-  Still awaiting fixing.
+  Still awaiting to be fixed.
+-

 **CSS**